PostHog/posthog.com/contents/blog/vc-or-bootstrap.md

 ## Myth #6: Getting VC backing is stressful

+It may not be easy, but getting VC funding is way less stressful than bootstrapping.

-If you want to get started with bootstrapping, you have two choices:
+When bootstrapping, you have two choices:

-* start working on your new business before you quit your job
+* Start working on your new business before you quit your job
-* spend your personal capital until you're profitable
+* Spend your personal capital until you're profitable

-Neither of these sounds like a relaxing exercise!
+Neither is relaxing.

-We started by bootstrapping.
-The reality at PostHog is that Tim and I committed 12 months of personal runway to getting off the ground.
-We simply paid ourselves nothing for the first 6 months.
-That created stress - we had to save up ahead of time, then had to spend as little as possible in our personal lives.
+I know this because we did it.
+Tim and I committed 12 months of personal runway to getting PostHog off the ground.
+We simply paid ourselves nothing for the first six months.
+It was stressful.
+We had to save up ahead of time, then had to spend as little as possible in our personal lives.

-Then we got into [YCombinator](https://ycombinator.com).
-The personal stress evaporated and we focused 100% on the business.
+All that personal stress evaporated once we got into [YCombinator](https://ycombinator.com).
+We focused 100% on the business and we're happier and more successful as a result.

-What I didn't realize at the time is many teams will raise a pre-seed round, ahead of real traction or having a team - this reduces the barrier of needing a bunch of savings.
+What I didn't realize at the time is many teams will raise a pre-seed round, ahead of real traction or having a team.
+This reduces the barrier of needing a bunch of savings, and the stress of living hand to mouth to get something off the ground.

+Now you know that, don't make our mistake if you can avoid it!

 ## Truth #1: Some companies ARE a terrible fit for VC